West Jesmond Metro station

-West Jesmond is a Tyne and Wear Metro station, and former British Rail station, serving the suburb of Jesmond, Newcastle upon Tyne in Tyne and Wear, England.
+West Jesmond is a Tyne and Wear Metro station, and former British Rail station, serving the suburb of Jesmond in the English city of Newcastle upon Tyne.
 It was originally opened on 1 December 1900 by the North Eastern Railway, and became part of the Tyne and Wear Metro on 11 August 1980.

 History

 The station was opened on 1 December 1900 by the North Eastern Railway on the route of its Blyth and Tyne line that had opened 36 years earlier.
 The station was built in response to the spread of terraced housing in the area, to the east of Town Moor.

 The station had two side platforms, linked by an underground pedestrian subway and with the principal buildings on the east side and a waiting room on the west side.
-The buildings were single story, in red brick, and the principal building had a central ridged gable with hipped roof pavilions at either end.
+The buildings were single-story, in red brick, and the principal building had a central ridged gable with hipped roof pavilions at either end.
 The platforms originally had glass awnings to shelter passengers, but these were removed in the 1970s, although the remnants can still be seen attached to the station buildings.

-For the first few years after its opening the station was served by an irregular steam service, but the line was eventually electrified, using the third rail system, and on 29 March 1904 a frequent electric service was initiated.
-Initially electric trains operated only from Newcastle New Bridge Street to Benton station, but in stages electrification was extended and a new link into Newcastle Central built, so that by 1909 services could run from Newcastle Central to Newcastle Central via the coast and West Jesmond, thus creating the North Tyneside Loop.
+For the first few years after its opening, the station was served by an irregular steam service, but the line was electrified shortly afterwards, using a third rail system, and on 29 March 1904, a frequent electric service was initiated.
+Initially, electric trains operated only from New Bridge Street to station, but in stages, electrification was extended, and a new link into Newcastle Central was built, so that by 1909 services could run from Newcastle Central to Newcastle Central via the coast and West Jesmond, creating the North Tyneside Loop.

-In 1967 the third rail electrification was phased out, with the last electric train running on 17 June 1967.
-The replacement diesel trains provided a slower and less frequent service, and this loss was one of the driving factors for the eventual establishment of the Tyne and Wear Metro.
+In 1967, the North Tyneside Loop was de-electrified, with the last electric train running on 17 June 1967.
+The replacement diesel trains provided a slower and less frequent service, and this loss was one of the driving factors for the eventual creation of the Tyne and Wear Metro.
 The station closed on 23 January 1978 for conversion to the new system.
 The original station buildings were retained, but the platforms were shortened, with a new accessible footbridge built over the line.